 Adheres to an appropriate and effective set of core beliefs including honesty and serving the greater good.
-Does not blame others for his/her own mistakes or misrepresent him/herself for personal gain or protection.
+Does not blame others for their own mistakes or misrepresent themselves for personal gain or protection.
 Perceived by others as a direct, truthful individual and is widely trusted, with the ability to present the truth in an appropriate and helpful manner.